OceanOutcomes/ocean-outcomes/news/_posts/2020-1-28-hiroshima-oyster-fip-launched-in-japan.md

 ---
 ###The anticipated demand for seafood at the upcoming 2020 Tokyo Olympic and Paralympic games continues to drive the growth of sustainable seafood and fisheries initiatives in Japan.

-Today, the <a href="https://jccu.coop/eng/" target="_blank">Japanese Consumers' Co-operative Union (JCCU)</a>, fishing and processing company <a href="https://www.kurahasij.co.jp/" target="_blank">Kurahashijima Kaisan</a>, and the organizations <a href="http://www.seafoodlegacy.com/" target="_blank">Seafood Legacy</a> and Ocean Outcomes (O2) announced the launch of a new [fishery improvement project (FIP) in Hiroshima] (/areas-of-focus/fishery-improvement-projects/hiroshima-pacific-oyster/) which will transition roughly 40% of the 20,000 tonnes of oysters produced in the region to more environmentally friendly methods
+Today, the <a href="https://jccu.coop/eng/" target="_blank">Japanese Consumers' Co-operative Union (JCCU)</a>, fishing and processing company <a href="https://www.kurahasij.co.jp/" target="_blank">Kurahashijima Kaisan</a>, and the organizations <a href="http://www.seafoodlegacy.com/" target="_blank">Seafood Legacy</a> and Ocean Outcomes (O2) announced the launch of a new [fishery improvement project (FIP)ct (FIP) in Japan’s largest oyster producing region] (/areas-of-focus/fishery-improvement-projects/hiroshima-pacific-oyster/)<a href="" target="_blank">(日本語版を読む)</a>.
-<a href="" target="_blank">(日本語版を読む)</a>.

 The unique topography, tidal currents and water temperatures in the marine areas of Hiroshima Prefecture make it an ideal location for oyster farming and fishing.
-The region accounts for approximately two thirds of Japan’s oyster production, much of which supplies JCCU, Japan’s largest consumer organization comprised of 29 million members.
+The region accounts for approximately two thirds of Japan’s oyster production — or 20,000 tonnes annually — much of which supplies JCCU, Japan’s largest consumer organization comprised of 29 million members.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=UpD0lWQQutQ" target="_blank"><img src="http://img.youtube.com/vi/UpD0lWQQutQ/0.jpg"
 alt="牡蠣を育む収穫する" width="900" height="500" border="0" /></a>